stevieb9/tesla-charge/README.md

 It's size is set to 64 chars, and can be configured in the [TeslaChargeCommon header file](#teslachargecommonh).

+The [Garage Controller](#microcontroller---garage) has two additional parameters that need to be set through the WiFi configuration captive portal, `Garage Update URL` and the `Garage Data URL`.
+These are the `/garage_update` and `/garage_data` API routes respectively.

 Example:

     API URL: https://www.mywebsite.com:55556/path/to/app